 To begin the process, you must submit:

-• A filing fee (or a petition to waive it)
+- A filing fee (or a divorce petition to waive it)

 Each document must follow formatting rules and be filed with the correct county clerk.
 Mistakes can delay the process or affect your rights.

-A divorce lawyer in Raleigh can prepare these documents and make sure they reflect your goals – especially if you plan to request custody, spousal support, or property distribution.
+A divorce lawyer in Raleigh can prepare these documents and ensure they reflect your goals, especially if you plan to request custody, spousal support, or property distribution.

 Legal Separation vs. Divorce in NC

 People sometimes confuse legal separation with divorce.
-In North Carolina, you don’t need to file paperwork to be “legally separated.”
+You don’t need to file paperwork in North Carolina to be “legally separated.”
 Living apart with the intent to end the marriage starts the separation period.

 Divorce from bed and board, however, requires court action.
 It offers legal protection for spouses in situations involving abuse, abandonment, or substance use, but does not dissolve the marriage.